 - 4.1 The Professional Review interview is the means by which you can demonstrate that you have achieved the required level of competence and commitment to be awarded the TPP qualification.
-It also confirms that your oral communication skills are of the standard required of a professional transport planner. - 4.2 The interview is conducted by two trained reviewers who are experienced transport planners.
+It also confirms that your oral communication skills are of the standard required of a professional transport planner. - 4.2 The interview is conducted by two trained reviewers who are experienced transport planners and is usually held online.
 It is possible that a new reviewer, being trained, or an independent auditor might be present, but they will only be observing they will not take part in your interview or the subsequent assessment. - 4.3 Before the interview, the reviewers will have studied your Portfolio of Evidence and formulated a set of questions they plan to ask. - 4.4 You should check all the materials you are planning to use at your interview in advance, and then relax.
-If you are physically present at the interview and using a laptop for your presentation, it is advisable to boot it up just before the interview, to avoid using interview time for this.
-You should also ensure that the laptop is fully charged and that your presentation works as required. - 4.5 The interview normally lasts around 90 minutes.
+For both online and face-to-face reviews, you should ensure that your laptop is fully charged and that your presentation works as required.
+For online reviews you should ensure that MSTeams is correctly installed and is working and that you have a good internet connection. - 4.5 The interview normally lasts around 90 minutes.
 Following brief introductions, you will be asked to make a pre-prepared 10-minute presentation on one or more of the projects described in your Project Synopsis.
 The reviewers will not normally interrupt during the course of the presentation other than, if necessary, to remind you of your use of the time allocated.
 If the presentation is not completed within 10 minutes, the reviewers might ask you to stop.
-Indeed, the ability to present key information succinctly and effectively within a precise time window is an important aspect of your oral communication skills. - 4.6 It is recommended that you provide a copy of your presentation before you commence your interview.
-If you are physically present at the interview you may also use larger paper copies, a flip chart no larger than A2 (which you must provide), or your own laptop screen to make your presentation, but no digital projector or overhead projector will be available. - 4.7 While you may use illustrative materials, such as reports, plans and photographs, to complement your presentation, you must consider the ease with which the reviewers will be able to see, and understand, this material, bearing in mind the time allocated for the presentation. - 4.8 On completion of your presentation, the reviewers may seek to clarify any uncertainties, whilst also testing your knowledge and understanding.
+Indeed, the ability to present key information succinctly and effectively within a precise time window is an important aspect of your oral communication skills. - 4.6 It is recommended that you provide a copy of your presentation before you commence your interview. - 4.7 While you may use illustrative materials, such as reports, plans and photographs, to complement your presentation, you must consider the ease with which the reviewers will be able to see, and understand, this material, bearing in mind the time allocated for the presentation. - 4.8 On completion of your presentation, the reviewers may seek to clarify any uncertainties, whilst also testing your knowledge and understanding.
 Thus, it is important, in selecting your project or projects, that you choose ones in which you played a key role, and about which you have a thorough understanding.

-- 4.9 The reviewers will then ask you about other work described in your Portfolio of Evidence, and in your CRFs in particular. - 4.10 It is important that you appreciate that the reviewers are seeking to assess your allround competence as a professional transport planner and may, therefore, ask you questions about any other topic covered by the Technical and Professional units to help with their assessment of your professional competence. - 4.11 Before the end of the interview, you will be given the opportunity to make any additional points.
+- 4.9 The reviewers will then ask you about other work described in your Portfolio of Evidence, and in your CRFs in particular.
+Your reviewers will not necessarily ask about the units in order, and they may ask you questions that cover both a professional and technical unit. - 4.10 It is important that you appreciate that the reviewers are seeking to assess your all-round competence as a professional transport planner and may, therefore, ask you questions about any other topic covered by the Technical and Professional units to help with their assessment of your professional competence. - 4.11 Before the end of the interview, you will be given the opportunity to make any additional points.
 You will not be told the outcome of your Professional Review on the day.